lmuntaner/interview-practice/react.md

 Refs are an escape hatch which allow you to get direct access to a DOM element or an instance of a component.

 **What are keys in React and why are they important?**

+There are classic diffing algorithms with O(n³) time complexity, which might be used for creating a tree of React elements.
+Those are not performant enough.

+Instead, React implements a heuristic O(n) algorithm with an assumption that the developer can hint at which child elements may be stable across different renders with a key prop.

 Keys are what help React keep track of what items have changed, been added, or been removed from a list.